PLAYS

 A GOD BY ANOTHER NAME

-Two actors rehearse (Act One) and perform (Act Two) a new two-character play at a regional theatre.
+Two actors rehearse (Act One) and perform (Act Two) a new two-character play The Unknown God at a regional theatre.
 JOANNA, an ambitious young actress looking for her big break and PETER, an aging gay actor whose partner leaves him during rehearsals, play passionate doomed lovers, a guileless college student and a manipulative Catholic priest.
 Love, hate, remembering lines... and crossing them.

 Cast of two: 1 man, 1 woman (open casting)